filippomangione/tatami-lemp/README.md

 Duplicate and rename `.env.example` as `.env` and change environment variables as needed.

 Put all you project files into `/app` folder.

-## Laravel 7 Setup
-Copy all Tatami files except `/app` folder in the root of a Laravel 7 project.
-Remember to merge `.env.laravel.example` variables with Laravel `.env`.

 ## Development
 Start all services with Docker Compose: